OASIS: Outlier-Aware LUT-Based GEMM with Dual-Side Quantization for LLM Inference Acceleration

-To enable the efficient execution of the index-based computation scheme introduced in \S\ref{sec:algorithm}, in this section, we present the supporting accelerator design of {\name}.
-Moreover, {\name} accelerator also features a lightweight outlier detection engine, \textit{Orizuru}, which is designed to efficiently identify the top-$k$ largest and smallest elements in each activation token.
+To enable the efficient execution of the computation optimizations introduced in \S\ref{sec:algorithm}, in this section, we present the supporting accelerator design of {\name}.
+First, we present the overall architecture of the {\name} accelerator.
+Then, we describe the micro-architecture designs of the Index Counter and the Clustering Unit, which are the key hardware components to support the proposed WAQ LUT-based GEMM.
+Moreover, we also propose a lightweight outlier detection engine \textit{Orizuru}, which dynamically identifies the top-$k$ largest and smallest elements in each activation token with minimal overhead.